jshun/ppopp20-ae/README.md

 ```

-The following command runs all of the scalability experiments in the
+The command below runs all of the scalability experiments in the paper
-paper as reported in Table 2, and outputs the numbers to a file.
+as reported in Table 2, and outputs the numbers to a file.
 The
 parallel times in the paper use all hyper-threads, and our script
 prints the times using all hyper-threads as well as times using half
 of the hyper-threads.
 Experiments on more than 4 threads are run
 three times, except for MIS, which is only run once since the program
 modifies the input.

-Note: "HyperBFS" corresponds to "Hypertree" in the
-paper and "HyperKCore-Efficient" corresponds to "WE k-core" in the
-paper.
-Edge-aware parallelization is used for the Orkut-group, Web,
+Edge-aware parallelization is used for the Orkut-group, Web, and
-and LiveJournal hypergraphs due to their highly-skewed degree
+LiveJournal hypergraphs due to their highly-skewed degree
 distributions.
 By default, the large Rand2 hypergraph is not included
-in the experiments, however it will be included if the environment
+in the experiments, however it will be included if "LARGE" is passed
-variable LARGE is defined before running the script.
-If the
+as an argument to the script.
+If "QUICK" is passed as an argument to
-environment variable QUICK is defined, the experiments will only be
-run on com-orkut and Rand1.
+the script, the experiments will only be run on com-orkut and Rand1.

+Note: "HyperBFS" corresponds to "Hypertree" in the paper and
+"HyperKCore-Efficient" corresponds to "WE k-core" in the paper.

 ```
+$ ./run_scalability | tee scalability_results.txt #default: runs experiments on all datasets except Rand2
+$ ./run_scalability QUICK | tee scalability_results.txt #runs experiments on only com-orkut and Rand1
-$ ./run_scalability | tee scalability_results.txt
+$ ./run_scalability LARGE | tee scalability_results.txt #runs experiments on all datasets
 ```

 The following command runs all of algorithms on a varying number of